Weather Thermometers – What They Are And How They Work

 2) Professional Weather Station Thermometers

-The type of instruments used in home and professional weather stations are pretty much based on the same technology and principles.
+The type of instruments used in home and professional weather stations is pretty much based on the same technology and principles.

 The real difference comes to the surface when we look at the accuracy and consistency with which measurements are taken.

-Both of the above depends mostly on creating a stable environment for measuring ambient temperature, which brings us to one of the workhorses of professional meteorology.
+Both of the above depend mostly on creating a stable environment for measuring ambient temperature, which brings us to one of the workhorses of professional meteorology.

 The Stevenson Screen